JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/features/UserStories2.md

 As a member I can view my game history

-As a member I can view other members game history
+As a member I can view other members match history

+As a member I can view an opponents match history before I accept a match join request View head to head history
+  View the opponents overall game history